codyheiser/cnmf/README.md

 ```
 cnmf factorize --output-dir ./example_data --name example_cNMF --worker-index 0
 ```
 This is running all of the jobs for worker 1.
 If you specified a single worker in the prepare step (`--n-jobs` 1) like in the command above, this will run all of the factorizations.
-However, if you specified more than 1 total worker, you would need to run the commands for those workers as well with separate commands, E.g.:
+However, if you specified more than 1 total worker, you would need to run the commands for those workers as well with separate commands, e.g.:
 ```
 cnmf factorize --output-dir ./example_data --name example_cNMF --worker-index 1
 cnmf factorize --output-dir ./example_data --name example_cNMF --worker-index 2